 One of the most important factors to understand is that being an employer isn’t for everyone, and there’s nothing wrong with staying on the employee route.
 Plus it’s a good idea to wait a few years after getting out of dental school before venturing out on your own.
 The sweet spot is right around three to five years before moving into your own practice.

 They also talk about what’s important to do when you’re thinking about moving from employee to employer and how you should best utilize your time and education as an employee to get ready for that move.
 In addition, they talk about why a dental study club could be one of the best things you join, even as an employee.

 When it comes to getting ready to move out on your own, you should line up your team and resources before you even begin looking to start your own practice.
 This isn’t something you should do all on your own, or at the last minute when it could be too late.

-If you have specific questions about how to successfully transition from employee to employer or if you’d like to have another question answered on a future podcast, please make sure to reach out to the Edwards & Associates team.
-Or contact any one of the excellent ADCPA affiliates across the nation.
+If you have specific questions about how to successfully transition from employee to employer or if you’d like to have another question answered on a future podcast, please make sure to contact the Edwards & Associates team.
+Or contact one of the ADCPA affiliates across the nation.